 From memstack

-Generates API integration code for system-to-system connectors using REST/GraphQL, with authentication (OAuth, API key, JWT), rate limiting, data mapping, error recovery via circuit breakers, and sync monitoring.
+Generates system-to-system API connectors with authentication (OAuth, API key, JWT), rate limit handling, data mapping, error recovery with circuit breakers, and sync monitoring.

 *Develops system-to-system connectors with REST/GraphQL patterns, authentication flows, rate limit handling, data mapping, error recovery, and SDK wrapper generation.*